esacup2016/esacup2016.github.io/pages/location.md

 {% include mapscript.html %}

-<div class="map" data-address="Reial Club Nàutic de Barcelona, Passeig d'Ítaca
+<div class="map" data-address="Marina de Badalona, Badalona, Spain"></div>
-2, Barcelona, Spain"></div>
+The ESA Cup 2016 will be held at the Marina de Badalona near Barcelona, Spain.
-The location will be BARCELONA – Real Club Náutico de Barcelona.
-The harbour is located just at the very heart of the town, at walking distance from the "Barrio Gotico" the oldest district of BCN.
-Ramblas is also in walking distance.
-The area is crowded with restaurants and hotels.
+The harbour is located 12 min by car/coach from downtown Barcelona.

 ## Barcelona